d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 \vspace{0.3in}

-7. Based on the value of correlation what would the sign of the slope be?
+7. Based on the value of correlation found in question 6, what would the sign of the slope be?
 Positive or negative?
 Explain.

 \vspace{0.5in}